abhinethri14/Static-Visualization/README.md

 # Static-Visualization
-Question: analyze the tennis data and represent through Static Visulization
+Question: Analyze the Tennis data and represent through Static Visulization

 > The data has been analyzed using Tableau